Conservation and Improvement of Adequate Working Environment

 Supporting Work Alongside Childcare/Nursing Care

 At GS Yuasa International Ltd., we aim to create an environment that makes it easy for employees to participate in childcare and nursing care and to this end we have established a support system for childbirth, childcare, and nursing care.
-To encourage employees to use this system, we have also set up an in-house electronic message board called Supporting a Work and Childcare/Nursing Care Balance where we disseminate information on childcare-related systems to employees.
+To encourage employees to use this system, we have also set up an in-house electronic message board called Childcare & Nursing Care Support, where we provide information on childcare- and nursing-related systems to employees.
 Further, the company has released a Handbook on Supporting Work-Childcare Balance targeting superiors and subordinates, and distributed it to all employees.
 In addition, we aim to create workplaces where all employees, regardless of gender, can use the systems, by raising awareness of the systems through trainings by rank for the management as well, and by other means.

 Childbirth, Childcare and Nursing care support systems